Houston Specialty Clinic

 About 1 in 6 children ages 3-17 has one or more developmental disabilities, such as autism spectrum disorder.
-Lead by neurologist Joshua Rotenberg, MD, Shamile Morgan MC, Kara Schmidt PA-RD treat infants, children and teens with autism and other developmental disabilities.
+Lead by neurologist Joshua Rotenberg, MD, Shamile Morgan MC, Kara Schmidt PA-RD and Joseph L. Edmonds, M.D., FACS, FAAP, treat infants, children and teens with autism and other developmental disabilities.
 We offer the ADOS and other developmental tests to facilitate diagnosis.If you think your child has developmental disorder, call today.

 Autism is a developmental disability that affects the way a person communicates, interacts, and behaves.
 Symptoms start in early childhood and even in infancy.
 The type and severity of symptoms in people with autism varies widely, since there are many causes.
 Some causes are medically actionable.